awsdocs/amazon-lumberyard-user-guide/doc_source/transform-matching.md

 1. Press and hold **Ctrl** and press the middle mouse button on a target entity\.
 After the target is selected, the current selection transform matches that of the target\.
 **Example**

-   In the following example, the ditto feature shares an entity's transform with another entity\.
+   In the following example, the ditto feature shares an entity's orientation with another entity\.
 Both entities have the same value\.
 ![\[Share the transform data from one entity to another using the ditto feature in Lumberyard.\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/images/viewportinteractionmodel/viewport-selection-model-13.gif)

    The following is a shortcut to use the ditto feature\.